 I have attended TRU for two years and I'm currently a fifth-year student athlete playing for the TRU WolfPack men's basketball team.
 I am pursuing a Bachelor of Arts with a major in psychology.
 Being an individual who identifies as Indigenous has allowed me to connect with a variety of resources on campus.
 I have also met tons of great, friendly people during my time at TRU.
 As an Indigenous student athlete, I've been able to share my unique experiences with others and promote athletics events for my teams.
-I am honoured to be a student athlete and an Indigenous individual representing TRU.

-- Kyrin Cybenko
+I am honoured to be a student athlete and an Indigenous individual representing TRU. - Kyrin Cybenko

 I chose TRU because I wanted to study computer science and be close to my family at an affordable university.
-I am from Mount Currie/Lil'wat Nation.
-Cplul'kw'ten was essential for me when I first arrived at TRU.
+I am from Mount Currie/Lilwat Nation.
+Cplúl'kw'ten was essential for me when I first arrived at TRU.
 Without it, I might not have succeeded in fitting in at university, which is a very different environment.
+I spent most of my first semester in The that much more special-a Master of Education.
+I will continue to encourage Indigenous students to get an education, whether it's in academics or trades.
+Follow your dreams "believe and achieve".

-I spent most of my first semester in The Gathering Place (Cplul'kw'ten) and got help from many people, including some that are still my friends today.
+Gathering Place (Cplúl'kw'ten) and got help from many people, including some that are still my friends today.
 I have recommended TRU to my nephews and other First Nations from the Mount Currie area.
-I tell them about The Gathering Place (Cplul'kw'ten) and about the many great people you meet in Kamloops. - Melvin James that much more special-a Master of Education.
-I will continue to encourage Indigenous students to get an education, whether it's in academics or trades.
-Follow your dreams "believe & achieve".
+I tell them about The Gathering Place (Cplúl'kw'ten) and about the many great people you meet in Kamloops. - Melvin James